wini-rs/wini/wini-website/src/pages/doc/pages/directory_structure/files_at_root.md

 ## packages.json

 The file specifying the javascript packages used in your website.
-You can refer to <https://docs.npmjs.com/cli/configuring-npm/package-json>
+More information at <https://docs.npmjs.com/cli/configuring-npm/package-json>

 ## packages-files.toml